RohanKnows/RohanKnows/README.md

+A little about me

-• I’m often confused, which only makes me curious — so I just do.
-• Drawn to machine learning, finance, and the math that holds them together.
+I’m often confused, which makes me curious — so I learn by doing.
+I’m drawn to machine learning, finance, and the math that connects them.

-• You’ll usually find me with coffee in hand, vibe-coding late into the night.
-• I get excited about the future of AI, platform companies, and what they unlock.
+Most days, you’ll find me coding late, coffee in hand.
+I’m interested in the future of AI, platform companies, and what they make possible.

-• Beyond that, I lose myself in thrillers, adventures, traveling, and the histories and cultures that shaped us.
+Outside of work, I’m into thrillers, history, and getting outdoors — snorkeling, cycling, hiking, or just exploring somewhere new.